TERMS AND CONDITIONS

 Disclosure is, however, permitted to the extent that any such disclosure is:

 - required by law;

-- to the Restricted Party’s employees, agents or professional advisers where it is reasonably necessary or desirable to enable the Restricted Party to comply with this Standard Service Terms & Conditions provided that before the disclosure takes place the Restricted Party makes such employees, agents or professional advisers aware of its obligations of confidentiality under this Standard Service Terms & Conditions and at all times procures compliance by such employees and agents therewith; or made with the prior written consent of the other party;
+- to the Restricted Party’s employees, agents or professional advisers where it is reasonably necessary or desirable to enable the Restricted Party to comply with this Terms and Conditions provided that before the disclosure takes place the Restricted Party makes such employees, agents or professional advisers aware of its obligations of confidentiality under this Terms and Conditions and at all times procures compliance by such employees and agents therewith; or made with the prior written consent of the other party.

 Each party agrees that the provisions of this section shall survive the termination of any agreement between the parties.